 "Some individuals stated that they felt discouraged to report misconduct due to Mr. Domingo's importance and stature," a summary of the findings read.

-Gibson, Dunn & Crutcher LLP interviewed 44 people during a six month investigation -- including those behind the 10 accusations under review, the LA Opera's management and Domingo himself.
+Gibson, Dunn & Crutcher LLP interviewed 44 people during a six month investigation -- including some behind the 10 accusations under review, the LA Opera's management and Domingo himself.

 The misconduct is alleged to have occurred between 1986, when the tenor-turned-baritone was appointed artistic advisor, and August 2019 -- when he resigned as general director after the allegations became public.

-The LA Opera findings said Domingo, 79, cooperated with the probe and was willingly interviewed, and continued his flat denials of unwanted contact, saying his relations with women were consensual.
+The LA Opera findings said Domingo cooperated with the probe and was willingly interviewed, and continued his flat denials of unwanted contact, saying his relations with women were consensual.

 "Gibson Dunn often found him to be sincere in his denials but found some of them to be less credible or lacking in awareness," the summary said.

-The guild last month concluded that Domingo engaged in "inappropriate activity, ranging from flirtation to sexual advances, in and outside of the workplace."
+Findings from a separate union investigation several weeks ago concluded that Domingo had engaged in "inappropriate activity, ranging from flirtation to sexual advances, in and outside of the workplace."

-Domingo -- once a mainstay of some of the world's most prestigious opera houses -- stepped down from the LA Opera last fall, and withdrew from performances at New York's Metropolitan Opera, effectively ending his US career.
+Domingo stepped down from the LA Opera last fall and withdrew from performances at New York's Metropolitan Opera, effectively ending his US career.